onlyann/jwt-sample/README.md

 ## Additional notes on security and JWT

-The use of HTTPS is a must-have for any production system and must be enforced in the code (not done here).
+HTTPS is mandatory for any production system and should be enforced in the code (not done here).

 The `LoginMiddleware` is a naive implementation with hard-coded credentials for demo purposes.